 If you have thyroid disease, you can lose hair either due to the shock to the body due to the hormonal imbalance itself.
 However, another reason may be autoimmune conditions, which can result in thyroid diseases.
 This kind of immune response by the body can result in alopecia areata, which is the most common non-hormonal hair loss.

-Estrogen production in women naturally fluctuates throughout their lifetime, but imbalances will often result in hair loss or thinning.
+Estrogen production in women naturally fluctuates throughout their lifetime, but imbalances will often result in female hair loss or thinning.
 Hair will often go through growth changes during perimenopause, menopause, pregnancy and post-partum.

 During pregnancy, for example, women typically see thicker, fuller hair due to increased levels of this hormone, while in postpartum, the sudden drop will cause hair loss.
 The same happens when a woman enters menopause.
 A sudden reduction in estrogen can send the hair into the telogen phase of growth, which can result in telogen effluvium.